Buckingham Nicks: Background

 Prior to recording the album Buckingham Nicks, Lindsey Buckingham and Stevie Nicks performed together in the Fritz Rabyne Memorial Band.
 The pair met while they were both attending Menlo-Atherton High School in Atherton, California, south of San Francisco.
-At the time, Nicks was a senior in high school and Buckingham, one year younger than she, was a junior.
-According to Nicks, they first met at a casual, after-school Young Life gathering in 1966.
+At the time, Nicks was a senior in high school and Buckingham was a junior.
+According to Nicks, they first met at a casual, after-school "Young Life" gathering in 1966.
 Nicks and Buckingham harmonized to "California Dreamin'," a hit single by the Mamas and the Papas.
 Nevertheless, Nicks and Buckingham did not collaborate again for another two years.
 In 1968 Buckingham invited Nicks to sing in Fritz, a band for which he was playing bass guitar and included some of his high school friends.
 Nicks talks about joining Fritz in an interview with Us Magazine from 1988:

 I met Lindsey when I was a senior in high school and he was a junior, and we sang a song together at some after-school function.
 Two years later, in 1968, he called me and asked me if I wanted to be in a rock & roll band.
 I had been playing guitar and singing pretty much totally folk-oriented stuff.
 So I joined the band, and within a couple of weeks we were opening for really big shows: Jefferson Airplane, Janis Joplin.
 All of a sudden I was in rock & roll.

-While performing with Fritz, Nicks had attended San Jose State University, studying Speech Communication.
+While performing with Fritz, Nicks had attended San Jose State University, studying speech communication.
 Buckingham joined her at college, also managing to balance school and music.
 Although Nicks and Buckingham never performed their own original music while in Fritz, the band provided them with the opportunity to gain experience on stage, performing in front of crowds while opening for wildly successful rock and roll acts.
 Grace Slick of Jefferson Airplane, Janis Joplin of Big Brother and the Holding Company and Jimi Hendrix, whom Fritz also opened for, would all prove influential on Nicks and her developing stage persona.

 The band manager, David Forrester, worked hard to secure a record deal for Fritz, despite their sound differing from the harder, psychedelic music of their more popular contemporaries.
 Fritz was brought to the attention of Keith Olsen, who was serving as a record producer and had recently formed his own company with entrepreneurs Ted Feigin and Lee Lasseff called Anthem Records.
 Upon seeing the band perform in San Jose, California, Olsen encouraged Nicks and Buckingham to record a demo at Sound City Studios in Los Angeles without the remaining members of Fritz.
 Lasseff secured a distribution deal for the duo with Polydor Records.